-Our Smithey Law Group team will walk you through what a “toxic work environment” means.
+Our Smithey Law Group LLC team will walk you through what a “toxic work environment” means.
 We’ll also help you identify common examples of bad workplace behavior that can cause legal liability for a company.
 Finally, we’ll touch on some key ways to prevent toxic workplace behaviors and discrimination in the workplace.
-If you have questions, you should always feel free to reach out to one of our experienced employment lawyers.
+If you have questions, you should always feel free to reach out to one of our experienced employment legal matters attorneys.

 What Is a Toxic Work Environment?